-- Meetings will be scheduled at convenient times for parents.
-Parents will be informed of meetings through our website, monthly newsletters, and Connect Ed. calls in both English and Spanish. - Determination about what is needed to reach parents will be made by asking feedback from parent volunteers and school staff. - After meetings, school personnel will evaluate parent participation to determine organization and implementation of future activities.
+• Meetings will be scheduled at convenient times depending on parent needs.

+- Parents will be informed of meetings through multiple means including communication platforms (Class Dojo), Blackboard Connect and the school's website in both English and Spanish. - Determination about what is needed to reach parents will be made by asking feedback from parent volunteers and school staff. - After meetings, school personnel will evaluate parent participation to determine organization and implementation of future activities.